Italian Christmas Cookies

 Tip 1:

 I have seen these cookies in many different shapes – knots, S shapes, twists and balls.
 You can make them in any shape you desire.
 They are very easy to make.
-I like to roll mine into small balls.
+I like to roll mine into 1-inch balls.

 Tip 2: